mdda/mdda.github.io/_posts/AI/2018-09-04-presentation-at-tensorflow.md

-To some extent the theme of the MeetUp was set by Lee XA volunteering to talk about "", based on his extensive experience as the TensorFlow maintainer for the Gentoo project.
-Sam Witteveen (via video hook-up from New York) talked about the new Deep Learning VM images that Google released less than 2 weeks ago.
-We also had a lightning talk by Hardeep Arora about doing face detection in the browser using TensorFlow.js.
+To some extent the theme of the MeetUp was set by Lee XA volunteering to talk about "Explainable AI : Shapley Values and Concept Activation Vectors", based on his experiences with Shapley values from Scott M. Lundberg NIPS 2016 paper titled "A Unified Approach to Interpreting Model Predictions" on a transfer learned model of a CNN.

+We also had a talk by Hardeep Arora about XYZ.

 For my part,
-I gave a talk titled "Go Faster with float16", which explained some of the intricacies in training a model in a mixed-precision environment, such as might be used on a P100 or V100 GPU (if you want to use the float16 cores - or even the TensorCores - provided by these server-class Nvidia chips).
+I gave a talk titled "Does the Model Understand the Question?", which explained some of the thinking in the paper by the same title by [Mudrakarta <i>et al</i>](https://arxiv.org/abs/1805.05492).

 <!--
 Outline: